slds-lmu/stereotypes-multi/README.md

 ```

 ## Experiments

-There are 3 main steps to be done:
+There are 3 main steps:

-### 1. Creating your own dataset
+### 1. Creating the data set

-One can create their own dataset in the language that they interested in.
+One can create a custom data set in the language that one is interested in.
-We have provided English and German versions in the respective folders (`create_dataset/data/intersentence` and `create_dataset/data/intrasentence`).
+We provided the English, German, French, Spanish and Turkish versions in the respective folders (`create_dataset/data/intersentence` and `create_dataset/data/intrasentence`).
+Hence, for these languages **Step 2** can be directly applied.
-Hence, **you can skip to Step 2** if you would work in English or German.
-The pickled data files provided version 1.0 and 2.0 are the versions just after the translation without any pre-processing.
+The pickled data files, provided in version 1.0 and 2.0, are the versions just after the translation without any pre-processing.
 Therefore, it's only useful if you want to do a different pre-processing than us.
 The main English dataset is in `create_dataset/data/dev.json` and one can translate the dataset and form an appropriate format.
 The dataset used is directly copied from [StereoSet](https://github.com/moinnadeem/stereoset/).